History of Christleton High School

 This Secondary Modern and Secondary Technical School was designed to cater for the needs of pupils in the developing areas of Vicars Cross, Guilden Sutton, Mickle Trafford, Waverton, Barrow and Christleton, but also took in many other parts of the rural district, an area of 75 sq miles.

 At its official opening on Friday 3rd October 1958, Christleton County Secondary Modern School, as it was then called, became the 17th Secondary Modern School and 57th completed new school to open in Cheshire.

 The Original School Crest and Colours

 Phil Hodges, Headteacher from 1980-1989 designed the original school crest and chose the colours.
 The images of the swan, lions and sheaves represented Christleton, Chester and Cheshire respectively.
 The school colours were to be navy, red and yellow.
 A governor proposed the motto ‘I learn to serve’.

 The House System

-It was decided to organise staff and pupils into four houses to foster a sense of group identiy and cohesion, and encourage a sense of team spirit.
+It was decided to organise staff and pupils into four houses to foster a sense of group identity, cohesion and encourage a sense of team spirit.
 The names chosen reflected the locality in which the school was built: Badgerette (yellow) was the local name for a small copse on what is now the top field; Bythom (red) and Ketlan (blue) were the names of people who owned land on which the school was built; Lawns (green) was the name of the area of ground on which the school was actually built.
 Mr G W Jones, the metalwork teacher, researched and suggested the four names.